Seneca Unisex

 Please note that not every baby name in our database currently has a famous namesake listed.
 If you would like to suggest a name we may have missed or submit a correction, feel free to contact us.
 We review and finalize additions and corrections within 24 hours.

-Seneca the Younger is a philosopher and playwright best known for Letters to Lucilius, On the Shortness of Life, and Thyestes.
+Seneca the Younger is a philosopher and playwright best known for Letters to Lucilius, Thyestes, and Phaedra.

-Seneca is a Stoic philosopher known for his contributions to moral philosophy and tragedy.
+Seneca is a Stoic philosopher known for his works on ethics and moral philosophy.

 Fictional characters named Seneca